 Girls’ sense of belonging in STEM subjects can be lower than boys’ and this can be a barrier to participation.
 We want to test the impact of CodeStars, a set of new evidence-based resources that we have created to increase pupil’s sense of belonging in computing.

 Which group you are in

 You have been allocated at random to Intervention group 2: Code Stars and will remain in this group for the whole project.
 As part of the CodeStars project, we ask you to:

 - Use our action guide for inclusive teaching.
-We would like you to implement these tips during the 12 weeks of the project (and afterwards too, although this is not a requirement).
+We would like you to implement these tips during the ten weeks of the project (and afterwards too, although this is not a requirement).

-- Deliver a lesson and a short follow-up lesson between 20th September and the 13th December 2021 (1.5 hrs in total).
-The standalone lesson will be on artificial intelligence (1 hr, in September/October) and will be followed by the short follow-up session (30 mins, to be delivered by the 13th December).
+- Deliver a lesson and a short follow-up lesson between 4th October and 3rd December 2021 (1.5 hrs in total).
+The standalone lesson will be on artificial intelligence (1 hr, to be delivered by 26th November) and will be followed by the short follow-up session (30 mins, to be delivered by the 3rd December).

 - Support the evaluation of this project by asking pupils to complete two surveys (a start-of-project survey and an end-of-project survey).

 Although this project is exploring girls’ sense of belonging in computing, the resources have been designed to be delivered to all pupils.
 You must deliver the resources to both boys and girls.